Basic Polarization Techniques and Devices

 Revealing architectural order with quantitative label-free imaging and deep learning

-Revealing architectural order with quantitative label-free imaging and deep learning Abstract: We report quantitative label-free imaging with phase and polarization (QLIPP) for simultaneous measurement of density, anisotropy, and orientation of structures in unlabeled live cells and tissue slices.
-We combine QLIPP with deep neural networks to predict fluorescence images of diverse cell and tissue structures.
+Summary We report quantitative label-free imaging with phase and polarization (QLIPP) for simultaneous measurement of density, anisotropy, and orientation of structures in unlabeled live cells and tissue slices, using advanced image processing techniques.
+We combine QLIPP with deep neural networks and machine learning models to predict fluorescence images of diverse cell and tissue structures, enhancing […]